The case of HD 106906 debris disc: A binary's revenge: Variations and Implications: A Discussion

 We further note that debris disc mass and resulting self-gravity, which we ignored in this already challenging first look at the problem, could alter the dynamics reported herein.
 Disc self-gravity was already highlighted as a key component of generalized co-planar Laplace dynamics by \cite{Sefilian2019} who showed that the combined effect of disc self-gravity with an inner quadrupole can freeze orbital precession over a range of semi-major axes in a disc of few Earth masses and moderate eccentricity.
 It is not difficult to estimate \citep{Sefilian2019, Sefilian21} that an axisymmetric disc of mass $M_{\rm d} = 20 M_{\earth}$\footnote{For \cite{meredith_106906}, the observed 1.3 mm flux indicates a $\sim 10M_{\earth}$ reservoir of planetesimals, an estimate which surely depends on the assumed size distribution and the maximum size of planetesimals \citep{krivov_wyatt}.} yields an apse precession rate of $\approx - 0.09$ ${\rm Myr}^{-1}$ (hence a period of $\approx 70$ ${\rm Myr}$) around $70$ AU, a rate which, as shown in Figure \ref{fig_timescales}, is comparable in magnitude to that induced by the combined effect of binary and planet at that location.
 The challenge here is to allow for disc self-gravity over a warping, precessing geometry which is induced by an external eccentric and inclined companion.
 We defer full consideration of this potentially important effect to future work, and simply note for now that a massive disc, which contributes negatively to apse precession, would usher an inward shift in the Laplace radius, all else remaining fixed.
 Such a shift would leave the disc exposed to twists and warps now unfolding in the combined field of binary, planet, and disc!
 By insisting on the disc being maintained in an axisymmetric state, we would then need to revisit Sec.\ref{variations_planet_rL} constraints on the planet's orbit to make sure that the effective Laplace radius is once again beyond the disc's outer edge: a game worth playing for sure\footnote{The same is true for conclusions reached by \cite{meredith_106906} assuming a disc of test particles.}!

-We close this section by emphasising that some of the above variations have already been explored in the context of the Solar system's planetary satellites \citep{ward1981orbital,saillenfest2021past}, and further considered following the work of \cite{Tremaine} for exo-planetary systems with binary companions, allowing for planet migration, and disc self-gravity as and when called for \citep[e.g.,][]{zanazzi2016extended,spalding2020stellar,speedie2020structure}.
+We close this section by emphasising that some of the above variations have already been explored around Solar system planetary satellites \citep{ward1981orbital,saillenfest2021past}, and further considered following the work of \cite{Tremaine} for exo-planetary systems with binary companions, allowing for planet migration, and disc self-gravity as and when called for \citep[e.g.,][]{zanazzi2016extended,spalding2020stellar,speedie2020structure}.
 Here, we are simply emphasising the same for debris discs in configurations that allow for substantial companion eccentricity and inclination.